a-liut/gio-frontend-ms/README.md

 # gio-frontend-ms
-Microservice that exposes a web interface for interacting with the Giò Plant platform.
+Microservice that exposes a web User Interface (UI) allowing users to interact with the Giò Plant platform.

 ## Run